magnetsystems/magnet-sdk-android/README.md

 ## Optional: Google Play Services Client library

 Certains features of the Magnet library is dependent on the Google Play Services client library such as geo constraints and offline requests.
 Please follow instructions on [Google's Google Play Services website] (http://developer.android.com/google/play-services/setup.html) on how to add this library to your Android project.
-Below is a short summary of the instructions.
+Below is a short summary of the instructions for ANT.

-### Google Play Services using Ant
+### Google Play Services using ANT

-To add the Google Play Client Services library using Ant, follow these steps:
+To add the Google Play Client Services library using ANT, follow these steps:

 1. Use the Android SDK Manager to install Google Play Services.
 2. Copy the directory located at extras/google/google_play_services/libproject/google-play-services_lib to another directory.